Paratii-Video/paratii-contracts/README.md

 More information can be found on [paratii.video](http://paratii.video/), or in our [blueprint](https://github.com/Paratii-Video/paratii-player/wiki/Paratii-Blueprint).
 Join the discussion on [gitter](https://gitter.im/Paratii-Video).

-# Contributing

-Most of the code is fresh and undocumented.
-Contributions are welcome - just be on the lookout for the 🐲s.
-[Here](https://github.com/Paratii-Video/wiki/blob/master/CONTRIBUTING.md) you can find some guidelines and the kind of help we would be interested in.

 ## Installation

     npm install